TallKite/linnstrument-firmware/README.md

   * *CC 74 = brightness (when Timbre/Y = CC74)*

   *If any of these pads (CC1, X, etc.) are light blue, a hidden setting may be allowing the use of another CC beyond these.
 Also beware of the very powerful channel mode messages (CCs 120-127).
 Only use them if your DAW reliably intercepts every single such CC before it can reach your synth.*

+DISABLE MAIN MIDI CHANNEL VIA NRPN

+Disable it by sending NRPN 1 or 101 with a value of 0.
+Must be in ChannelPerNote or ChannelPerRow mode.
+Using NRPN 299 to read the main midi channel reports a disabled main channel as channel 0.
+See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=8322723#p8322723.

+SET ARPEGGIATOR TO QUARTER-NOTE TEMPO VIA NRPN

+Send NRPN 236 with a value of 0.
+See midi.txt and https://www.kvraudio.com/forum/viewtopic.php?p=6809095#p6809095.
+Can also be done via low row by sliding all the way to the left.

 #  MICROTONAL FEATURES